pourmalek/covir2/Variable name structure.md

 <br/><br/>

 #### Secondary variable names:

+Secondary variables store values and dates of peaks, or a calculated daily CFR.
+In the latter case, positions 4-6 read as CFR.

 Values and dates of peaks (or other time points) of daily deaths and daily cases are stored in secondary variables, ending in the following three characters: P??